Questions tagged [predicate-logic]

 views

-Could we supply logics make quantification over logical constants?
+What would we gain by allowing quantification over logical constants?

-In first order logic, we make quantification over individuals, and in second order logic, we make quantification over properties.
-So could we supply logics make quantification over logical constants, ...
+In first-order logic, we quantify over individuals, and in second-order logic, we quantify over properties.
+However, could we extend this idea to include quantification over logical connectives, ...

 0